RylandB/Proposal-Generator/Documentation/User.md

 ## Using Puma

-- You will first be greated with the Account Holder Information fields
+- You will first be greeted with the Account Holder Information fields
   - You should fill these out first before moving on to any other tab
 - Click on whichever tab (located on the top of the page) you wish to add an asset to
 - On the top right of the table to the right of the search bar is a '+' sign, click it